-Once you’ve been on the home education journey for a short time you will soon realise there is no one perfect way to home school.
+Once you’ve been on the home education journey for a short time you will soon realize there is no one perfect way to home school.
 Home schooling is as varied as the families who embark on the journey.
 Today a few home educating families would like to invite you to share in some of the many ways they home educate in hopes of inspiring your home educating journey.
-Grab a cup of your favourite beverage and join me as we journey with these families.
+Grab a cup of your favorite beverage and join me as we journey with these families.

 Chareen @ Every Bed of Roses shares:

 - Be True To Yourself – Unlocking FREEDOM – take your eyes off your homeschool friends (especially the super successful ones), homeschool leaders and the latest trend and place them firmly on your Lord.
 He has a plan for you and it is a good plan.

 - Books to Support New Homeschool Mom’s – My favorite four books to encourage both the new and veteran home school mom.

 - Kid Extra Activities: How Much?
 And When is it too Much? – the benefits to pursuing field trips in your home education journey.

 - Homeschooling in a Crisis – The hardest part is knowing what to do when you are confronted with an unexpected turn of events.
 The biggest question home schooler’s face is whether or not to continue on their home educating journey in the midst of a crisis.